librenms/librenms/doc/General/Welcome-to-Observium-users.md

 Reasons why you might want to use Observium instead of LibreNMS:
 - You have a financial investment in Observium and aren't concerned about community contributions.
-- You need the extra functionality that has been added to Observium since r3250.
+- You need functionality that has been added to Observium since r3250.
-- You don't like the [GNU General Public License, version 3][5] or the [philosophy of Free Software][6] in general.
+- You don't like the [GNU General Public License, version 3][5] or the [philosophy of Free Software/copyleft][6] in general.

 Reasons why you might want to use LibreNMS instead of Observium:
 - You want to work with others on the project, knowing that [your